bajamircea/bajamircea.github.io/_posts/2018-08-09-lower-bound.markdown

-I've employed some of this idea in a complex case where syntactically the comparison was homogeneous (it compared file system paths), but semantically it was not, because the container contains a mixture of folder and file paths, while the value provided was a full file path, trying to determine if it's matches either a full file path on the container or it is in a folder path stored in the container.
+I've employed some of this idea in a complex case where syntactically the comparison was homogeneous (it compared file system paths), but semantically it was not, because the container contains a mixture of folder and file paths, while the value provided was a full file path, trying to determine if it matches either a full file path on the container or it is in a folder path stored in the container.